rubrikinc/terraform-provider-polaris-examples/modules/gcp_project/README.md

 # GCP Project Module

-This module onboards a GCP project to RSC.
-The module requires a GCP service account to be provided, which will be assigned all the permissions required by RSC.
+This module manages the onboarding of a GCP project to RSC.
+The module configures the necessary GCP IAM roles and permissions for the specified set of RSC features and permission groups.
+A GCP service account must be provided, it will be assigned all the permissions required by the selected RSC features.
+The service account key will be provided to RSC for authentication with GCP when it performs operations on the GCP project.

+> [!NOTE]
+> The module automatically enables the required GCP APIs for the selected features.
+The enabled APIs remain active even
+> after destroying the module to prevent disruption to other workloads.

+> [!NOTE]
+> The module validates that the specified features and permission groups are valid.
+If the validation fails, Terraform
+> will produce an error during the plan/apply phase.

 ## Usage

 ```terraform
 module "gcp_project" {
   source = "github.com/rubrikinc/terraform-provider-polaris-examples//modules/gcp_project"
   project_id = var.project_id
   features = {
     CLOUD_NATIVE_ARCHIVAL = {
       permission_groups = [